XML-Travelgate/xtg-content-articles-pub/docs/transportation/DSF/flights/reservation.md

 The result returns a list of Locators (booking codes).
 It can be the supplier's or the one sent in the request.
-It also returns all the charges associated to the booking.
+It also returns all the charges associated to the booking, the passengers and the tickets issued (if any).